 First of all, she starts from the assumption that someone has “a marketable product that can generate a healthy level of demand.”

 Secondly, she operates with a quantity of 1,000 units.

 To get to the “marketable product that can generate a healthy level of demand” is a quite long and bumpy road.
 It requires more than one skill; it is time-consuming, and also involves considerable expenses.

 I will tell you my story in a nutshell because I think nothing compares to reality.

 I have studied Tarot and esoteric sciences, Astrology, Numerology, Kabbalah, Alchemy, the Fourth Way, but also Astronomy, Psychology, Cosmology, Physics and Metaphysics among a couple of other things for almost three decades.
-Although I have a small collection of Tarot decks, most of all, I am a bookworm.
+Although I have a small collection of Tarot decks, most of all, I am a bookworm eager to learn.
+There is one thing I have learned: learning is an ongoing and neverending process.
 I have spent a not so small fortune buying books.
 And almost every week I buy at least one more book.
-In my opinion, the study is crucial, and someone cannot create a Tarot deck without a substantial knowledge basis.
+In my opinion, the study is crucial, and someone cannot create a genuine, divinatory Tarot deck without a substantial knowledge basis.

-However, from having an idea of a Tarot deck to bring that idea to a print-ready phase, takes a lot of time, dedication, work and considerable investment in several images and text editing tools/software.
+However, from having an idea of a Tarot deck or a Tarot-like, Tarot inspired Oracle or fortune-telling deck of cards, to bring that idea to a print-ready phase, takes a lot of time, dedication, work and considerable investment in several graphic and text editing tools/software.

 Someone must consider that she or he will have to do all the work alone.
 May ask somebody to help you out with a picture or two, but creating a deck of 78 cards is a quite large project, and without appropriate financial reward, it is very unlikely that someone will fully engage only hoping that at some point there will be some reward.